dorongold/gradle-task-tree/README.md

 ### Configuration
 To limit the depth of the printed tree, add the command-line option: `--depth <number>`
 To print task inputs for each task in the tree, add the command-line option: `--with-inputs`
-To print task outputs for each task in the tree, add the command-line option: `--with-outputs`
+To print task outputs for each task in the tree, add the command-line option: `--with-outputs` To print task description in the tree, add the command-line option: `--with-description`
 To allow a sub-tree of the same task to be repeated more than once, add the command-line option: `--repeat`

 For a more static custom configuration, you can put the following in `build.gradle` (or, in case you take the [init script approach](#init-script-snippet), in `init.gradle`).